 In-Series Gas Boosting

-An in-series gas booster (also known as an instantaneous gas booster) can be installed between the solar water heater and the hot outlets in the house.
+An in-series gas booster (also known as a continuous flow gas booster) can be installed between the solar water heater and the hot outlets in the house.
 This booster should be permanently active.
 The booster senses the temperature of the water passing through it: if the water temperature is above its temperature setting it does nothing; if below it will automatically heat the water up to the preset outlet temperature setting.
-This device ensures hot water delivery for a variety of hot water demands without the need for user intervention while enabling maximum solar energy contribution to the water heating.
+This gas booster ensures hot water delivery for a variety of hot water demands without the need for user intervention while enabling maximum solar energy contribution to the water heating.
 For more information on this booster, consult the owner’s manual for the product.